pablocorbalann/pablocorbalann/README.md

 **Python3** developer that loves learning new things.
 As I love Python most of my projects are built using it.

-Right now I am working on a website that I will use to show my best projects.
-The website was already built (using **html** and CSS) but I am rebuilding it since the **CSS** was very poor.
-By the way I migrate it to Django.https://github.com/PabloCorbCon/PersonalWeb

 ```python
 from datetime import date